AaronBunch/MazeSolver/README.md

 returns a list of all the forays into the maze that break the loops. n indexes all attempted solutions, even ones that fail (as indicated by \* in the progress indicator).
 Whereas the solutions and solution_lengths attributes contain only the successful attempts.
-Keep this in mind when you are choosing the index, n.
+So use the progress indicator to choose n for get_forays().